misor-digital/page-manager/README.md

 # page-manager
-Chrome extension that opens, reload and inserts a picture into the open page on each reload.
+Chrome extension that opens, reloads and inserts a picture into the open page on each reload.

 1. Make a chrome browser extension which
     1. Opens a page (by URL)